 Name Tags: The name tag is part of the dress code and all students must wear their name tags every day.
 All students must wear their name tag on their collar.
 They will be given out in the morning in the classrooms and then will be collected at the end of the school day.
 Students are asked to be responsible for their own name tag.
 The first name tag is provided free to the student.
 However, there will be a \$5.00 charge for a replacement (damaged, defaced or lost).
 There will be no decorating of the name tag.

-Jewelry/Tattoos: Simple items such as a watch, bracelet, necklace, religious medal, and ring may be worn (Only ONE of each type at a time).
+Jewelry: Simple items such as a watch, bracelet, necklace, religious medal, and ring may be worn (Only ONE of each type at a time).
 Girls may wear small, unassuming earrings only.
-No other body piercings are allowed.
-Boys may not wear earrings.
-No tattoos for boys or girls.